 The Crew vans are currently sold in 144WB and 170WB options, so if you can find one then you do have the option of the longer wheelbase.

 It’s also worth noting is that the Crew van’s RRP is several thousand USD more than the base cargo van.

-Can you use Sprinter passenger van for conversion into a campervan?
+Can you use a Sprinter passenger van for conversion into a campervan?